kpwai/predicting-battery-performance/README.md

    ```
 The script will:
   Train the models.
-  Output the predictions and performance metrics.
+  Output the predictions and performance metrics along with explanation.
-  Display SHAP plots for feature importance.

 ## Results
-Linear Regression provides baseline predictions of battery performance.
 Random Forest Regressor offers improved performance by handling non-linear patterns in the dataset.
-SHAP Analysis provides insights into which features contribute the most to battery performance predictions.
+LIME Analysis provides insights into which features contribute the most to battery performance predictions.